tektoncd/community/teps/0021-results-api.md

 -->

 - Define a Result API spec to store and query Tekton results.
+  - Tekton results are any data about or related to TaskRuns or PipelineRuns.
+At minimum this includes the full TaskRun and PipelineRun status/spec, but may include other data about the Runs (events that triggered it, artifacts produced, post-run tasks, etc.)
 - Decouple long-term Tekton result storage away from runtime storage in etcd.
 - Give clients flexibility to embed additional metadata associated with Tekton Task/PipelineRuns.